lucasgouvea/sms/readme.md

 ## Deployment

-The application is deployed to Google Cloud Platform regarding these 2 docker images
+The application is deployed to Google Cloud Platform considering these 2 docker images

 ```
 gcr.io/steel-math-257901/sms